 Ottoman embroideries inspire this body of work.
-Commonplace throughout the Empire, decorative needlework transformed ordinary household basics into items of beauty.
+Commonplace throughout the Empire, decorative needlework transformed household basics into items of beauty.
 Men, women and children stitched them.
 Europeans collected them.
-Embroideries most often depicted stylized flowers, reflecting the Ottoman penchant for the garden.
+Many embroideries depict stylized flowers, reflecting the Ottoman penchant for the garden.
 By adapting their designs I re-imagine the garden.

 The Ottoman Garden

 In the Islamic world, a garden is an earthly paradise.
 In the harsh, hot climate of Anatolia, as in the Middle East, it is fabricated against the odds.
 It offers an oasis.

 The Ottomans were obsessed with gardens and flowers.
 Both Turks and European travelers to Turkey record their experiences in these installations.
 Gardens consisted of flowers, trees and fountains, and gazebos and kiosks from which to view them.

 Flowers included tulip, hyacinth and carnation, as well as pomegranate, rose, iris, narcissus and anemone.
 Tulips were most coveted.
 During the 1560s, Sultan Selim II ordered 300,000 tulip bulbs from the Crimea for his gardens at the Topkapi.
 Flowers grown at the palace were sold at markets throughout Istanbul.
 At one time this city was home to 80 flower shops and 300 florists.